 (a new research project)

 Today we are witnessing huge population displacements from the Near East and Africa toward the Mediterranean and Western Europe, from South and Central America toward the USA and Canada, and across South East Asia from places such as Myanmar toward Malaysia, Thailand, Indonesia and Australia, for example.
 This research identifies two main axes of these movements; one that runs in an East/West direction between Europe, the Far East, and the Americas, and another that runs in a North/South direction connecting Canada and the USA to Mexico and Central and South America.
-Contemporary Nomads seeks to investigate these large-scale movements of bodies across international spaces as a kind chaotic transnational choreography, one that speaks to the deep fragmentation which exists between communities within as well as outside national borders, between nationalized and personalized bodies, and between social and political institutions and the ordinary people they were meant to serve.
+Contemporary Nomads seeks to investigate patterns in these large-scale movements of bodies across international spaces by thinking of them as a kind chaotic transnational choreography, one that speaks to the deep fragmentation which exists between communities within as well as outside national borders, between nationalized and personalized bodies, and between social and political institutions and the ordinary people they were meant to serve.

 These stages are as follows:

-1. The Parting – starting with the singular moment that someone decides to leave a known location or ‘home’ and tracking the circumstances that led up to it.
+1. The Parting – starting with the moment that someone decides to leave a known location or ‘home’ and tracking the circumstances that led up to it.
 In short, we are looking at when the dream begins and at what moment the physical journey actually starts.

 2. The Journey – the particular route taken by each person or group, and any event, experience, situation, landscape marker (a rock, a mountain, a body of water, a person, a path, a fellow traveller, a spoken word, etc.), or other experience that was unique to or crucial for the journey.